rynocav226/wedding-website/frontend/README.md

 > change up order on single column so don't have picture back to back - DONE
 > add another groomsman number to contact
 > ensure food truck is still accurate
+> first column wider on the stops - DONE